Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: More Experimental Results

-Semantic segmentation is evaluated using mean Intersection over Union and Pixel Accuracy (mIoU and Pixel Acc, the higher the better) in NYUv2.
-Surface normal prediction is evaluated using mean and median angle distances between the prediction and the ground truth (the lower the better), and the percentage of pixels whose prediction is within the angles of $11.25\degree$, $22.5\degree$ and $30\degree$ to the ground truth (the higher the better).
-Depth estimation uses the absolute and relative errors between the prediction and the ground truth (the lower the better).
-In addition, the percentage of pixels whose prediction is within the thresholds of $1.25, 1.25^2, 1.25^3$ to the ground truth, i.e. $\delta=\max\{\frac{p_{pred}}{p_{gt}}, \frac{p_{gt}}{p_{pred}}\}<thr$, is used (the higher the better).
-Tiny-Taskonomy is evaluated using the task-specific loss of each task directly.
+\textit{Semantic segmentation} is evaluated using mean Intersection over Union and Pixel Accuracy (mIoU and Pixel Acc, the higher the better) in NYUv2.

+\textit{Surface normal prediction} is evaluated using mean and median angle distances between the prediction and the ground truth (the lower the better), and the percentage of pixels whose prediction is within the angles of $11.25\degree$, $22.5\degree$ and $30\degree$ to the ground truth (the higher the better).